Protest arrests logjam tests NYC legal system, bail reform

 In 2014, the city agreed to pay nearly $600,000 to a group of Occupy Wall street protesters to settle a civil right case accusing police of arresting them for “expressing their views.”

 During the current unrest, police have arrested hundreds of alleged looters — a subset described as opportunists not connected to the peaceful protest movement — on burglary charges accusing many of raiding high-end retail outlets in Manhattan shopping districts like SoHo.
-District Attorney Cyrus Vance Jr. vowed this week to target the offenders for “aggressive prosecution.”
+Vance vowed this week to target the offenders for “aggressive prosecution.”

-But arraignment information on a sampling of the Manhattan looting cases from earlier this week show most defendants were charged with third-degree burglary, a lesser offense that has resulted in their release under a new state law that does away with cash bail for most misdemeanors and nonviolent crimes.
+But arraignment information on a sampling of the Manhattan cases from earlier this week show most defendants were charged with third-degree burglary, a lesser offense that has resulted in their release under a new state law that does away with cash bail for most misdemeanors and nonviolent crimes.

 The defendants included a woman whom police say was caught taking $2,000 of merchandise from an Ugg store and a man caught rummaging through a Dolce & Gabbana boutique.
 An exception was a man held on bail after he was charged with second-degree burglary alleging a police officer suffered injuries while arresting him.

-Police officials have suggested that looters who get cut loose will do it again.
+Police officials have suggested that people who get released will do it again.
 Gov. Andrew Cuomo also weighed in this week, saying prosecutors “should charge these looters — they should charge them with (second-degree burglary), and they should be held and set bail.”

 On Twitter, a spokesman for the Manhattan district attorney’s office said in most cases, there wasn’t enough evidence to support the more serious burglary charge.
 The tweet cited a statement by the District Attorneys Association of New York saying just because someone used a brick or hammer to smash windows isn’t grounds to bump up the charge unless those objects “are used in a way that would cause serious physical injury to someone on the other side.”